Force Plates 101: What are they and why are they used?

 The Evolution of Force Plate Technology

-In the early days of commercialisation, force plates were large, cumbersome, and required manual analysis to transform the raw data collected.
+In the early days of commercialization, force plates were large, cumbersome and required manual analysis to transform the raw data collected.
 This limited their usage to biomechanics laboratories.
 However, force plates have since evolved into portable versions with increasingly automated analysis, such as VALD’s ForceDecks Dual Force Plate System.
-This progression has made them accessible for everyday use in diverse settings across health and sport, shifting their utility beyond specialised labs.
+This progression has made them accessible for everyday use in diverse settings across health and sport, shifting their utility beyond specialized laboratories.

 How Force Plates Work

-A force plate is a platform equipped with sensors, typically piezoelectric or strain gauge.
-These sensors measure the Ground Reaction Force (GRF) exerted by a person performing various activities on it, like standing, walking, jumping, or running.
+A force plate is a platform equipped with sensors, typically piezoelectric or strain gauges.
+These sensors measure the ground reaction force (GRF) exerted by an athlete performing various activities on the platform, such as standing, walking, jumping or running.
 In ForceDecks, strain gauges housed in the platform’s load cells measure stress, which is proportional to the force applied.
-These forces are recorded as the individual interacts with the ground, in accordance with Newton's Laws of Motion.
+These forces are recorded as the athlete interacts with the ground, in accordance with Newton’s laws of motion.

-Newton’s Third Law, Action and Reaction, states that for every action (force) in nature there is an equal and opposite reaction.
-Thus, when an individual stands at rest, the GRF represents their bodyweight.
-With movement, the GRF changes according to the force the individual applies to accelerate, in accordance with Newton’s Second Law.
-Force is measured in newtons (N), where 1N is the force required to accelerate an object with a mass of 1 kilogram, 1 metre per second per second (i.e. 1 m/s2).
+Newton’s third law, action and reaction, states that for every action (force) in nature, there is an equal and opposite reaction.
+Thus, when an athlete stands at rest, the GRF represents their body weight.
+With movement, the GRF changes according to the force the athlete applies to accelerate, in accordance with Newton’s second law.
+Force is measured in newtons (N), where 1N is the force required to accelerate an object with a mass of 1 kilogram (kg) at 1 meter per second squared (i.e., 1 m/s2).

 The Force-Time Curve

-ForceDecks software visualises the vertical GRF across the movement’s duration, creating the force-time curve.
-This data is analysed to calculate other parameters including velocity, power, and displacement.
+ForceDecks software visualizes the vertical GRF across the movement’s duration, creating the force-time curve.
+This data is analyzed to calculate other parameters, including velocity, power and displacement.

-Consider the force-time curve for a common force plate test: the Countermovement Jump (CMJ).
-The CMJ measures vertical jumping ability, starting with a downwards dip followed by jumping as high as possible.
-These are conducted with hands on hip to minimise upper-body involvement.
-In contrast, a CMJ with arms is characterised as an Abalakov Jump.
-More information on test protocols can be found on the VALD Knowledge Base for CMJ and Abalakov, along with a vast library of other tests.
+Consider the force-time curve for a common force plate test: the countermovement jump (CMJ).
+The CMJ measures vertical jump ability, starting with a downward dip followed by jumping as high as possible.
+These are conducted with hands on hips to minimize upper-body involvement.
+In contrast, a CMJ with arms is characterized as an Abalakov jump.
+More information on test protocols can be found on the VALD Knowledge Base for CMJ and Abalakov jump, along with a vast library of other tests.

-In ForceDecks software, the total vertical GRF is shown by a grey line.
-In addition, since ForceDecks is a dual force plate system – using two plates, one for each side – the left (blue line) and right (orange line) GRF are also displayed.
+In ForceDecks software, the total vertical GRF is shown as a grey line.
+In addition, since ForceDecks is a dual force plate system – using two plates, one for each side – the left (blue line) and right (orange line) GRFs are also displayed.
 This enables continuous assessment of symmetry, or asymmetry, between the left and right sides throughout the jump.

 This enables continuous assessment of symmetry, or asymmetry, between the left and right sides throughout the jump.

-An acceleration-time curve is derived from the force data (given that force = mass x acceleration), from which the centre of mass velocity is calculated by integrating acceleration with respect to time.
+An acceleration-time curve is derived from the force data (given that force = mass x acceleration), from which the center-of-mass velocity is calculated by integrating acceleration with respect to time.
 With both force- and velocity-time curves calculated, a power-time curve can also be derived (since power = force x velocity).
-Thus, a multitude of variables related to force, velocity, power, and symmetry are calculated for different jump phases (concentric, eccentric, and landing), as well as specific landmarks.
+Thus, a multitude of variables related to force, velocity, power and symmetry are calculated for different jump phases (concentric, eccentric and landing), as well as specific landmarks.

 Key Considerations in Force Plate Usage